 If applicants have an overseas qualification/s from an institution where English is not the standard language of instruction, they will need to meet ACU’s English proficiency requirements, e.g Academic IELTS 6.5 (including individual scores of 6.0 for all tests).
 Refer to Appendix C Higher Degree Research Regulations

-The progress requirements of the PhD are stipulated in the Higher Degree Research Regulations .
-Pursuance of Candidature
+The progress requirements of the Doctor of Philosophy are stipulated in the Higher Degree Research Regulations , Pursuance of Candidature.

 Commencing domestic candidates enrolling in a master-by-research or doctoral degree at ACU will be offered a Research Training Program Fee Offset Scholarship under the Australian Government's Research Training Program.
 Further information about Research Training Program Scholarships can be found in the Research Training Program Scholarship Policy available at here.